 Functional Requirements

 To imitate a professional website, a catering order form and cart will be implemented so that users will be able to add and remove purchases.
 The users will be able to toggle and store previous dietary restriction filters upon registration.
 Furthermore, as the success of a business also depends on customer relationships, a testimonial and feedback section will be added.
 We will also include a gallery of our products for browsing purposes.

-Due to the nature of our products, a large reference list for smaller pastries will be provided to our customers.
+In the event that these functional requirements exceed the scope of this course, we have decided to focus our attention to user registration so that they may login and save preferences on their user account as well as comment on different products.
+Comments or critiques can be written in the feedback portion of the Contact Us page which will allow us to interact with our customers and improve the business.

 Project Plan